ltoscano/legacybridge-oss-cobol/README.md

 ## 🧠 Architecture Overview

 The framework is based on a modular **multi-agent architecture**, each agent specializing in one phase of the migration process.
+For a detailed technical diagram of the Python implementation, see the [Architecture Diagram in Appendix](#-python-implementation-architecture).

 ### 👇 Agent Responsibilities